-The Lampat LED Desk Lamp was the champion of this metric.
-We love that this model offers four different light color options — reading, study, relax and sleep.
-In addition to the color options it also has five individual brightness settings so that you can set your lighting to the perfect ambiance and a night light on the side of the lamp head for when the main bulbs are not in use.
+The Lampat LED Desk Lamp is the champion of this metric.
+We love that this model offers four different light color options — reading, study, relax, and sleep.
+In addition to the color options, it also has five individual brightness settings so you can set your lighting to the perfect ambiance and a night light on the side of the lamp head for when the main bulbs are not in use.
 When we broke out the light meter we were very impressed with the Lampat LED.
-At its highest setting this model read 1715 lux.
+At its highest setting this model achieved 1715 lux.

-Next on our list of favorites for this metric is the TaoTronics TT-DL038.
+Next on our list of favorites in this metric is the TaoTronics TT-DL038.
 At its highest brightness setting the light meter showed 1525 lux emitted from this device.
-This model offers a great degree of coverage and plenty of light settings — the TT-DL038 has five brightness settings, five color settings, and a night light as an added bonus.
+This model offers a great degree of coverage and plenty of light settings — the TT-DL038 has five brightness settings, five color settings, and a night light as a bonus.

 The Taotronics TT-DL16 puts out plenty of light to fully illuminate a desk.
 This lamp has six different brightness levels and an array of five colors.
-We measured 1165 lux emitted from the TT-DL16 at its highest setting with the light meter.
+We measured 1165 lux emitted from the TT-DL16 at its highest setting.

 Leading the pack for this metric is the TaoTronics TT-DL038.
 This desk lamp has light-up touch controls for the brightness and color settings, and we love that this device remembers the setting when it is turned off and back on again.
 The TT-DL038 has a 60-minute timer and a 5V/1A USB port.
 Best of all, this model offers wireless charging for any device that is Qi-charging cable.